// Tools

 --no-store flag Explicitly opt out of server-side storage.
 Cannot be combined with --store.

 --reasoning-effort <level> string Reasoning effort for models that support it: low, medium, or high.
+The CLI rejects any other value.
+Models that do not implement reasoning silently ignore the field on the wire, matching OpenAI spec behaviour.

 Interactive Commands